linx-software/linx-oauth2-token-service/README.md

 If you would like to see a specific service provider added to the sample, create an issue in this repo or send your request to support@linx.software.

+---
+## Missing pieces and roadmap

+Currently, all the interaction with the service is achieved using a request platform like Linx or Postman which required you to manually execute the required steps.

+The plan for this project is to hopefully implement a front-end with JavaScript or React which will allow you to more easily manage tokens from a front-end portal, without having to set up web service calls to manage user registration and token generation.

+---

 ## License